8 Early Signs of Pregnancy and What They Could Mean

 The confusing part is that premenstrual signs mimic early pregnancy, so it can really leave you wondering what to attribute your symptoms to.

-What Happens in Your Body When You Become Pregnant?
+What Happens in Your Body During Pregnancy?

 Specific things need to happen in your body for a pregnancy to occur.
 Steps to pregnancy include: